Phoobsering Tea Estate: Etymology

 R.K.Sprigg in his article titled '1826: The end of an era in the Social and political history of Sikkim' states that his "wife's grandfather, David Macdonald, claimed that the Cheeboo Lama's brother Phup (or Phurbu) Tshering (after whom one of Darjeeling's oldest tea-gardens is named) was his maternal grandfather".

 The Tea Estate

 It is one of the oldest plantations in the Darjeeling West valley.
 It is spread over 510 hectares of land.
 Phoobsering tea estate was established by the Darjeeling Tea Company in the 1856-1860 along with Ging, Takdah and Ambootia.

-Phoobsering tea of Oolong variety is prized all over the world for its taste.
+Phoobsering tea of the Oolong variety is prized all over the world for its taste.